Owner of Bulgaria's Corpbank says willing to give up stake

 His offer to withdraw could boost efforts to rescue Corpbank, whose near collapse precipitated Bulgaria's worst financial crisis since the 1990s, helped spark a run on another lender and knocked public confidence in the banking system.

-"Do not doubt that the recovery of Corpbank can be achieved only through a sale of the assets, financed by the bank at their real market value, which on my estimate is over 2.5 billion euros," Vassilev wrote in an address to the bank's clients and employees, which was published on his website.
+"Do not doubt that the recovery of Corpbank can be achieved only through a sale of the assets, financed by the bank at their real market value, which on my estimate is over 2.5 billion euros ($3.17 billion)," Vassilev wrote in an address to the bank's clients and employees, which was published on his website.

 "Naturally, this would only be possible at the cost of my personal losses -- my participation in Corpbank, as well as in other companies -- of which I am ready and of which I have declared to the consortium of private investors."